nhatcher/Clouds-Analyzer/README.md

 ============

 Do you have a picture and want to know if it is a [fractal](https://en.wikipedia.org/wiki/Fractal_dimension)?

-We might be able to help you!.
+We might be able to help you!

 Clouds Analyzer is a graphical computer program that simulates clouds and tries to measure different properties of these clouds.